leeeeeeeeujin-ctrl/starbase/ai-roomchat/docs/WORKSPACE_EDITOR_RUNTIME.md

 # Workspace Editor & Runtime Overview

-This document is the **ground truth guide** for how the Maker workspace editor talks to the runtime and main game.
+This document is the **authoritative guide** for how the Maker workspace editor talks to the runtime and main game.
-It’s written so that we can keep the structure stable even while we iterate on features and fix bugs.
+It exists so we can keep the structure stable even while we iterate on features and fix bugs.

 ---